TonicAI/textual/docs/source/audio/generate_redacted_audio.rst

     textual.redact_audio('input.mp3','output.mp3', generator_config=gc, generator_default='Off')

-.. rubric:: Additional Remarks
+.. rubric:: Additional remarks

-Calling this method requires that pydub be installed in addition to the tonic_textual library.
+Before you call this method, in addition to the ``tonic_textual`` library, you must install pydub.

-When using the Textual Cloud (https://textual.tonic.ai) file uploads are limited to 25MB or less.
-Supported file types are m4a, mp3, webm, mpga, wav.
+When you use Textual Cloud (https://textual.tonic.ai), file uploads are limited to 25MB or less.

+Textual supports the following audio file types: m4a, mp3, webm, mpga, wav